zghola/assessment-exam-student/README.md

   Creating Question 04  (20 Points) Answer file: answers/04.js
 ```

-If you see an error, please ensure you are using the correct `[exam-id]` (do not include the square brackets). **You may need to re-clone and restart the process from step 1 if the problem persists!**
+If you see an error, please ensure you are using the correct `[EXAM-TOKEN]` (do not include the square brackets). **You may need to re-clone and restart the process from step 1 if the problem persists!**

 ----